These are by far my favorite energy bars recipe on the blog!

 The filling is a simple blend of nut butter and dark chocolate.
 I used hazelnut butter because hazelnuts and chocolate is a great combo, but you can use any other nut butter.
 The chocolate is not optional, it helps firm up the filling.

-The crust is easy to make, you process the rolled oats, oat flour, brown rice syrup, almond butter and coconut sugar together in a food processor until you get a very sticky dough.
+The crust is easy to make, you process the rolled oats, oat flour, and protein powder in a food processor until you get a coarse meal.
+Then transfer to a bowl and stir in the brown rice syrup, almond butter, and coconut sugar.
 Brown rice syrup is a thick sweetener and helps bind all ingredients together.
-You can use coconut nectar but I don’t recommend maple syrup or agave nectar, I don’t think the bars would hold together well.
+You can use coconut nectar but I don’t recommend maple syrup or agave nectar, the bars would not hold together well.

 Then you add in the rice crisps and carefully mix until just combined.